DylanScottCarroll/lodge_spec/01 Specification/01 Basics/07 Loops.md

 }
 ```

-### Multiple break
+### Deep break/continue
-If the `break` keyword is followed immediately by an integer literal, the break statement will break out of that many nested loops.
-This value is 1 by default.
+If the `break` or `continue` keywords is followed immediately by an integer literal, the statement will apply  to that many nested loops.
+The value 1 is equivalent to an unmodified statement
 ```
 Float t = time()
 loop for i := :100 {